-- Do you have a fire prevention and escape plane?
+- Do you have a fire prevention and escape plan?

 - Are all fire alarms in proper working condition?

-- Are all employees trained in safe handling of hazardous chemicals?
+- Are all employees trained in the safe handling of hazardous chemicals?

 - Do you have a list of hazardous chemicals clearly visible in the workplace?